jasonacox/Build-OpenSSL-cURL/README.md

  1. Clone this Repo
  2. Run `build.sh`
- 3. Libraries are created in curl/lib, openssl/*/lib, and nghttp2/lib or you can find them in the archives folder.
+ 3. Headers, libraries and XCFrameworks are stored in the archives folder.
- 4. Copy libs and headers to your project.
+ 4. Copy the headers to your project.
- 5. Import appropriate "libssl.a", "libcrypto.a", "libcurl.a", "libnghttp2.a".
+ 5. Import appropriate "libssl.a", "libcrypto.a", "libcurl.a", "libnghttp2.a", or alternatively, you can copy the appropriate xcframework folder into your Xcode project.
  6. Reference Headers, "Headers/openssl", "Headers/curl".
  7. Specifying the flag  "-lz" in "Other Linker Flags" (OTHER_LDFLAGS) setting in the "Linking" section in the Build settings of the target.
  8. To use cURL, see below: